s-starostin/hashicorp-network-mirror/README.md

-hashicorp-proxy
+hashicorp-network-mirror
 =========
-Registry proxy server for Hashicorp Terraform.\
+Registry network mirror server for Hashicorp Terraform.\
 If you have HTTP file server with some terraform providers and directory structure like this: https://somedomain.com/terraform-provider-vault/3.3.1/terraform-provider-vault_3.3.1_linux_amd64.zip
 , using this software you can convert it to a terraform network mirror that uses the protocol described here - https://www.terraform.io/internals/provider-network-mirror-protocol.